uBizzy/koseven/system/guide/ko7/install.md

 // Example of changing timezone to Sao Paulo, Brazil date_default_timezone_set('America/Sao_Paulo');
 ~~~
- - Set the `base_url` in the [KO7::init] call to reflect the location of the ko7 folder on your server relative to the document root.
+ - Set the `base_url` in the [KO7::init] call to reflect the location of the koseven folder on your server relative to the document root.
 ~~~
 /**
  * Example of ko7's installation at /var/www/ko7 and